NBA 2K6: Reception

 IGN's Jonathan Miller said of the Xbox 360 version: "In the end, NBA 2K6 is a solid basketball title that really rests on the laurels of its predecessors.
 Even though the game can look absolutely amazing at time, it's still, at its heart, the same exact game that we saw in the current generation.
 While 2K6 was a very good game on those consoles, we want to be blown away by our next-generation games.
 Someone who already owns the current-gen version will be hard pressed to drop $59.99 on this version, but those new to the series may want to look into it.
 It's still the best basketball title on the 360.
 Unfortunately, that isn't saying too much."
 Ronnie Hobbs of GameZone felt the gameplay of the same console version was good, but could have been better, thought the player's designs were "unbelievably life-like", but other visuals, such as the court, were lacking, praised the commentary, calling it "perfection", and liked the "fun" online modes, even if partially plagued by technical issues.
 Hobbs summed up the review by saying: "In my opinion NBA 2K6 is the best basketball game available on the 360, but whether it's worth the $59.99 price tag is going to be up to you.
 The decision is a no-brainer for people who don't already own it on the Xbox or PS2, but for those who have played it before, the slick presentation just might not be enough to warrant an upgrade."

 Bob Colayco of GameSpot said of the PlayStation 2 and Xbox versions: "NBA 2K6 isn't for the casual basketball fan who doesn't know a pick and roll from picking his nose.
 The difficulty of the game, and new interface nuances, may be a little overwhelming for someone who's more attuned to something like NBA Jam or NBA Street.
 But for those looking for a quality simulation basketball experience, NBA 2K6 is a resounding slam dunk and is easily recommendable to any fan of the series or to any hardcore basketball fan in general."
 VideoGamer.com's Greg Vallentin praised the simulation gameplay and the amount of content, but criticized the Xbox 360 version for not offering enough improvements.
 He stated: "NBA 2K6, like its predecessors, delivers a solid simulation basketball game that's worth picking up if you've got a hankering for the sport, not to mention the fact that's it's incredibly affordable."

+During the 9th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated NBA 2K6 for "Sports Game of the Year", which was ultimately awarded to SSX On Tour.